TedHartMS/OrleansV2.Fork.Indexing/readme.md

 For detailed implementation examples, please have a look at [test/Orleans.Indexing.Tests](/test/Orleans.Indexing.Tests).

-#### *Player* tests
+#### *Player\** tests
 The *Player* series of tests focuses primarily on indexing Player Location (and occasionally Score).
-- Interfaces and classes are defined in the [test/Orleans.Indexing.Tests/Grains](/test/Orleans.Indexing.Tests/Grains) subdirectory.
+- Interfaces and classes are defined in the [test/Orleans.Indexing.Tests/Grains/Players](/test/Orleans.Indexing.Tests/Grains/Players) subdirectory.
-- Test runners are defined in the [test/Orleans.Indexing.Tests/Runners](/test/Orleans.Indexing.Tests/Runners) subdirectory.
+- Test runners are defined in the [test/Orleans.Indexing.Tests/Runners/Players](/test/Orleans.Indexing.Tests/Runners/Players) subdirectory.

 These use a number X for a grouping of tests, with the following form:
 - `IPlayerProperties` defines the properties of a player that may be indexed: Location and Score.